chromaui/learnstorybook.com/README.md

 Contributions to Learn Storybook are encouraged!
 If it’s something small like grammar or punctuation, open up a pull request.
 If it’s a bigger change like adding a new guide or chapter, [add an issue](https://github.com/chromaui/learnstorybook.com/issues) for discussion before getting started.

 You'll find the guides and chapters in the [`/content`](https://github.com/chromaui/learnstorybook.com/tree/master/content) directory.
-Content on the site is organized at the guide level.
-Within the `/content` directory, you'll find directories for the current guides that are offered on the site.
+Content is organized at the guide level.
+Within the `/content` directory, you'll find directories for the current guides that are offered.
 Within each guide directory, you can see the chapters that make up that guide.

 We need help translating Learn Storybook to new languages.
 [Find out more »](https://github.com/chromaui/learnstorybook.com/issues/3)
 Traditional Chinese translation is converted from Simplified Chinese using [OpenCC](https://github.com/BYVoid/OpenCC).
 Please help us correct any idiomatic errors.